 Now for the Placement of Your Finger on the Trigger

-Don't overlook the physics of pulling the trigger and where your finger should be placed for an optimal squeeze.
-When you properly achieve your grip, the trigger should come into contact about halfway between the tip of that index finger and the first joint.
-For the biologically inclined, midway along the distal phalanges of your index finger.
-In addition to proper trigger finger placement, you should be able to manipulate the magazine release, safety if equipped, and slide stop.
+So look at the physics of pulling the trigger and where your finger should be placed for an optimal squeeze.
+When you properly achieve your grip, the trigger should ideally come into contact about halfway between the tip of that index finger and the first joint.
+Let me explain why.

-If your finger falls too far in on the trigger, (more towards the base of the finger) squeezing the trigger will naturally cause the gun to pull toward your dominant side.
-Conversely, not enough trigger finger will inherently push the gun away from your dominant side.
+If your finger falls too far in on the trigger, (more towards the base of the finger) squeezing the trigger can naturally cause the gun to pull toward your dominant side.
+Conversely, not enough trigger finger will push the gun away from your dominant side.
 It is simply due to the angle at with the finger is applying pressure.
 Next time you grip your handgun, check where your finger contacts the trigger.
-If it's not ideal, you're just making the shooting process a little harder.

 Everyone's hands are different sizes and their fingers different lengths.
-Match that to different gun dimensions and it provides for many different combinations.
-But take a look at your firearm.
-The distance between the backstrap and the trigger will determine where your finger naturally wants to rest on that trigger.
-So don't try and disrupt the natural alignment of the gun in your hand in order to make your trigger finger fall correctly on the trigger.
+Take a look at your firearm.
+The distance between the backstrap and the trigger will determine where your finger naturally rests on the trigger.
 Many manufacturers provide adjustable backstraps to increase or reduce this distance.

 After the Shot